mrhdias/secutio/docs/index.md

 ## Tasks

 Tasks are a set of properties that can be applied to each HTML element by adding the "data-tasks" attribute.
 Properties are specified in a JSON file with a ".json" extension.
-The default file name is "tasks.json".
+The JSON file is loaded from the path specified in "src" of "script" HTML element with the "data-tasktable" attribute and the "type" attribute must be set to "application/json".
 More than one task can be defined per element as long as they correspond to different events (click, mouseover, submit, etc).

 Example of a tasks file.